Havok (software): Other software

 Havok supplies tools (the "Havok Content Tools") for export of assets for use with all Havok products from Autodesk 3ds Max, Autodesk Maya, and (formerly) Autodesk Softimage.
 Havok was also used in the virtual world Second Life, with all physics handled by its online simulator servers, rather than by the users' client computers.
-An upgrade to Havok version 4 was released in April 2008 and an upgrade to version 7 started June, 2010.
+An upgrade to Havok version 4 was released in April 2008 and an upgrade to version 7 started in June 2010.
 Second Life resident Emilin Nakamori constructed a weight-driven, pendulum-regulated mechanical clock functioning entirely by Havok Physics in March 2019.

+Pricing and Licensing

+In 2025, Havok introduced a new pricing model targeting smaller and indie game developers, offering access to Havok Physics and Havok Navigation for a one-time, per-title fee.